SFDO-Community-Sprints/DEI-Framework/README.md

 * What types of team roles does this project require?
 This gives you a way to tell future volunteers what kinds of tasks you need help with to complete this project.
 For example: Do you need a developer, documentation writer, qa tester, thought-leader, general volunteers, etc.

-**Atlanta in March!** We need help with connections in Atlanta.
-As mentioned, our first focus is the Atlanta Sprint.
-If you have connections in Atlanta, particularly with our target demographic, please reach out to them and personally invite them to the Atlanta Sprint.
-If you want us to help with the reach out or to follow-up with you please comment in the Power of Us Hub group (see below) or contact one of us directly.

 **Austin and Seattle** These are the two other cities that will have Sprints in 2020.
 We need help in reaching out to our target demographic in these cities.
 Start early!
+If you have connections in Seattle or Austin, particularly with our target demographic, please reach out to them and personally invite them to the Seattle and Austin Sprints.
+If you want us to help with the reach out or to follow-up with you please comment in the Power of Us Hub group or contact one of us directly.